 2. It saves time and effort: you do not need to fix the same thing multiple times.

-3. The warehouse automatically filters out what is not needed, loading only important information from trusted sources.
+3. The warehouse automatically filters out unnecessary data, loading only important information from trusted sources.

 4. Users get a clear structure, up-to-date data, and analysis-ready information.
 When the data is consistent, the business gets clear conclusions.